-She just stood there, and held him for a while.
+She silently stood there, and held him for a while.
 She sensed that he needed comfort, and so she was there for him.
 "Shh, it'll be okay," she assured him.

-Slowly, everyone else approached the two, unsure of what to say.
-Aunt Mimi really wanted to leave them alone, but she had to explain a little.
+Slowly, Aunt Mimi approached the two, unsure of what to say.
+She really wanted to leave them alone, but she had to explain what she knew so far.
 Only problem was, she didn't exactly know how this had all happened either.
 It was just Ryan.

-Theresa knew she needed to probably speak with her sister.
+Theresa knew she needed to have a few words with her sister.
 "How did this happen?" she asked, teary-eyed.

-"I don't know how it happened," Aunt Mimi answered.
-"It's Ryan who knows everything, only problem is he won't talk about it.
+"I don't know," Aunt Mimi answered honestly.
+"It's Ryan who knows everything, the only problem is he won't talk about it.
 I think it's best we leave it at that for now.
 We can always get the answers later, and all we need to do now is pray for Shirley's life at the moment."

 The guilt was quickly taking over Ryan, and he kept mumbling "I'm sorry," over and over.
-And after having a quick conversation, Theresa slowly set Ryan back on the sidewalk, and began to head toward her van, which was located somewhere in that maze of a parking lot.
+And after having a quick conversation, Theresa carried her shaken son to the van, which was located somewhere in that maze of a parking lot.
 It was parked at the side, close to the wall on the outside of the building.
-Theresa had made the decision to take Ryan with her to the hospital, and he dragged himself behind her, wanting to just melt into a puddle and trickle away.
+Theresa had made the decision to take Ryan with her to the hospital, and all he wanted was to melt into a puddle and trickle away.
 He didn't know how he'd ever get over this night.
 It would be quite difficult, no matter if Shirley died or not.
 The guilt would always return to his mind to haunt him.

 Ryan hopped into the front seat.
 He sniffled, and began to dab at his tears once again.
 Theresa climbed into the driver's seat, and shoved in the keys.
 "You okay?" she asked gently.